 The evaluator will provide the handler with a 6 meter (20') line, which the handler should attach to the dog's collar prior to the commencement of the test.
-The short leash should be removed once the long line is attached, and the long line should be on the ground stretched out in front of the dog and lightly held with no tension by the handler for security.
-The evaluator will ask the handler to place the dog in a SIT first, then in a DOWN position, to see if the dog knows the commands and will respond to the handler.
-The evaluator will then ask the handler to choose either the SIT or DOWN position, then command the dog to STAY, and walk to the end of the long line.
-The handler will turn to face the dog, and promptly return to the dog.
+The short leash should be removed once the long line is attached.
+The evaluator will instruct the handler to place the dog in either a sit or down position, command the dog to stay, and walk to the end of the long line.
+The handler will then turn to face the dog and promptly return to the dog.
 The evaluator is testing for the dog's response to basic commands.